Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Preliminaries

 \subsection{Assumptions for effect identification}

 As the current focus is estimation, we simply assume that the effects of interest are identified, noting that this is a matter for careful judgment in applications.
-By ``identified'' we mean that the effects, which are functions of \textit{potential} outcomes, can be equated (under certain assumptions) to some functions of the \textit{observed} data distribution which we then attempt to estimate.
-Below are the assumptions we make for ($\text{NDE}_0$, $\text{NIE}_1$) identification; for more detailed explication, see \cite{VanderWeele2009}, \cite{Imai2010}, \cite{Pearl2012} or \cite{Nguyen2020identification}.
+By ``identified'' we mean that the effects, which are functions of \textit{potential} outcomes, can be equated (under certain assumptions) to some functions of the \textit{observed} data distribution.
+It is the latter that we will attempt to estimate.
+Below are the assumptions we make for ($\text{NDE}_0$, $\text{NIE}_1$) identification; for more detailed explication, see \cite{VanderWeele2009}, \cite{Imai2010}, \cite{Pearl2012} or our companion paper \cite{nguyen2022ClarifyingCausalMediation}.

-The first assumption is that there is \textit{consistency} between observed and potential outcomes or mediator values, and between potential outcomes of several types.
+\paragraph{\textit{Consistency.}} The first assumption is that there is \textit{consistency} between observed and potential outcomes or mediator values, and between potential outcomes of several types.
 Specifically,

 for $a$ being either 0 or 1, and $m$ being any mediator value.
 Essentially we have invoked this assumption in defining the effects above.